dask/dask/README.md

 All worker nodes in the same network have the same center node.
 They update and query this center node to share and learn what nodes have what data.
 The center node could conceptually be replaced by a Redis server.

-While metadata storage is centralized all data transfer is peer-to-peer.
+Metadata storage is centralized but all data transfer is peer-to-peer.

+    Client:  Hey Alice!
+Compute `z <- add(x, a)`

     Alice:   Hey Center!
 Who has a?
     Center:  Hey Alice!
 Charlie has a.
     Alice:   Hey Bob!
 Send me a!
     Bob:     Hey Alice!
 Here's a!

+    Alice:   Hey Client!
+I've computed z and am holding on to it!
+    Alice:   Hey Center!
+I have z!

 Client Model
 ------------

 In principle one can connect to the worker and center servers with sockets to manipulate them.
-Convenience functions exist to scatter data, and run remote procedures.
+Convenience functions exist to scatter/gather data, and run remote procedures, etc..

 In practice though we probably want to wrap this system with various user abstractions.
 As a proof of concept we've implemented a *pool* abstraction